duke-libraries/tripod3/README.md

 Ingest the Michael Francis Blake Photographs
 ===============

 1. Copy the Blake images to your workstation.
+Replace USERNAME with your user name.

     ```
     $ cd tripod3/TUCASI_CIFS2/dpc-archive/Archived_NoAccess
     $ scp -r USERNAME@repository-dev-01.lib.duke.edu:/nas/TUCASI_CIFS2/dpc-archive/Archived_NoAccess/_in_repository/na_MFB .
     ```

 2. Copy the checksum file to your worksation.
+Replace USERNAME with you username.

     ```
     $ cd tripod3/fixity/fedora_ingest